The-OpenROAD-Project/ORAssistant/README.md

 [![ORAssistant CI](https://github.com/The-OpenROAD-Project/ORAssistant/actions/workflows/ci.yaml/badge.svg)](https://github.com/The-OpenROAD-Project/ORAssistant/actions/workflows/ci.yaml)

+The changelog for each version is attached to its [GitHub Release](https://github.com/The-OpenROAD-Project/ORAssistant/releases).

 ## Introduction

 The OpenROAD chat assistant aims to provide easy and quick access to information regarding tools, responses to questions and commonly occurring problems in OpenROAD and its native flow OpenROAD-flow-scripts.